-Our model results indicate that Ambrym volcano act as a remote source of volcanogenic species in neighbouring countries, but also in remote places which might initially appear unlikely (East Indonesia, Norfolk Isl., Rarotonga).
-This is due to the large scale-circulation and dynamics of the SPCZ.
-The dispersion pattern detailed in this study for Ambrym is likely to be the same for others volcanoes of Vanuatu, but will likely differ for those of PNG located in the deep convective region, as the circulation pattern over PNG and Vanuatu are different (Figure 13.d).
+Our model results indicate that Ambrym volcano act as a remote source of volcanogenic species in neighboring countries, but also in remote places which might initially appear unlikely (East Indonesia, Norfolk Isl., Rarotonga).
+This is due to the large scalecirculation and dynamics of the SPCZ.
+The dispersion pattern detailed in this study for Ambrym is likely to be the same for others volcanoes of Vanuatu, but will likely differ for those of PNG located in the deep convective region, as the circulation pattern over PNG and Vanuatu are different (Fig. 13d).

-As indicated by Figure 14, significant amounts of sulfur species can be pumped up to the upper troposphere and lower stratosphere by active convections.
+As indicated by Fig. 14, significant amounts of sulfur species can be pumped up to the upper troposphere and lower stratosphere by active convections.
 Once lofted in the stable stratosphere, Ambrym's SU becomes a long-lived stratospheric aerosol, having the potential to provide more long lasting effect on the Earth radiative budget (Graf et al., 1997).
-Through this process, the passive volcanic degassing in the MVA may be another source of sulfur species for the stratosphere, which comes in addition to emissions from small and high erupting volcanoes (see Vernier et al., 2013).
+Through this process, the passive volcanic degassing in the MVA may be another source of sulfur species for the stratosphere, which comes in addition to emissions from small and high erupting volcanoes (see Vernier et al., 2011).

-Our cross-examination of the AOD in the cloudy SPCZ clearly indicates that the Ambrym's $SO_2$ source led to a significant and long-lasting perturbation of the tropospheric aerosol extinction, with AOD anomaly in the range [0.03-0.04] (see Figure 11).
-Careful estimations of the direct (and indirect) aerosol radiative forcing due to Ambrym remain to be done (i.e. Yuan et al. 2011).
+Our cross-examination of the AOD in the cloudy SPCZ clearly indicates that the Ambrym's SO2 source led to a significant and longlasting perturbation of the tropospheric aerosol extinction, with AOD anomaly in the range [0.03-0.04] (see Fig. 11).
+Careful estimations of the direct (and indirect) aerosol radiative forcing due to Ambrym remain to be done (i.e. Yuan et al., 2011).
 One climatic feature of the region is its high cloudiness, which immediately raises the question of the perturbation of cloud properties by aerosols.
-With SO2 emission flux twice compared to Kilauea (~5.4 kT.day-1 against ~2 kT.day-1 in quiescent period), Ambrym is expected to drive similar volcanic aerosols forcing on the local climate as investigated in Yuan et al. (2011) and Ebmeier et al. (2014) for the Hawaiian volcano.
-In fact, this question is addressed in a companion paper (Lefèvre et al., this issue), where they found that not only Ambrym's degassing modifies the properties of marine boundary clouds, but also impacts the hydrological cycle.
+With SO2 emission flux twice compared to Kilauea (~5.4 kT d-1 against ~2 kT d-1 in quiescent period), Ambrym is expected to drive similar volcanic aerosols forcing on the local climate as investigated in Yuan et al. (2011) and Ebmeier et al. (2014) for the Hawaiian volcano.

 Volcanic degassing also affects air chemistry as it supplies volcanic oxidants that change the natural oxidation capacity of the background air.
-As the Ambrym plume includes substantial amounts of reactive Bromine BrO (Bani et al., 2009), its venting and long-range transport in the upper troposphere (suggested by the simulated $SO_2$ fate) would likely affect the tropical ozone budget (Gerlach, 2004; von Glasow et al., 2004) and oxidation mechanisms of biogenic gases like DMS in the remote and pristine marine boundary layer (Faloona, 2010; Gray et al., 2010).
+As the Ambrym plume includes substantial amounts of reactive Bromine BrO (Bani et al., 2009), its venting and long-range transport in the upper troposphere (suggested by the simulated SO2 fate) would likely affect the tropical ozone budget (Gerlach, 2004; von Glasow et al., 2004) and oxidation mechanisms of biogenic gases like DMS in the remote and pristine marine boundary layer (Faloona et al., 2010; Gray et al., 2010).
 Therefore, poor SPCZ representation and underestimation of volcanic degassing emissions for aerosol precursors and oxidants would limit the capacity of models, even with sophisticated volcanic plume chemistry, to predict the geochemical cycle of key atmospheric species in the SPCZ region.